SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

     ....
 ```

-The `UseCloudFoundryAuthentication()` call adds the CloudFoundry security middleware to the pipeline and configures the access denied action to be used.
+The `UseCloudFoundryAuthentication()` call adds the Cloud Foundry security middleware to the pipeline and configures the access denied action to be used.

 ##### 1.2.6 Securing Endpoints